Saseekazmi/blog/cl6tqbc0g0g5mgenvap1n4nij.md

 ## How to connect  the localhost to the docker container

-Imagine you have an application running on localhost port 3000, and you want to connect it to a running docker container.
-If you try to connect the local host directly from your docker instances, it will throw an error.
+If you are debugging an application inside a docker container and want to connect to the SQL server running on your localhost:3000, you cannot give the localhost:3000 as a connection string.
+Docker doesn't know how to connect to your local host.
+To solve that, you can follow the below methods.

 If you are a mac or windows user, you could simply replace the **localhost:3000** with **host.docker.internal:3000 ** inside your container.